-St. James supports various community activities by providing meeting space.
+St. James supports various community activities by providing meeting space within the church.

-T.O.P.S.
-(Dining Room; Enter Stratton Street and go down one floor):
+Meet in the Dinning Room; Enter from Stratton Street and go down one floor

 St. James provides support to many community ministries through volunteers and financial assistance.

 St. James provides emergency shelter for homeless individuals and families two weeks per year in our building through the Gettysburg C.A.R.E.S. program.
 The Slentz House, 117 York Street (owned by St. James) is used as Gettysburg C.A.R.E.S.
 Resource Center during the day for this ministry.
 Members volunteer with the program by serving as hosts, overnight volunteers, breakfast cooks, and on the board of directors.